azazellochg/em_health/docs/development.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 After installation you can enable DB performance monitoring.
 This is required only for a developer setup: `emhealth db create-perf-stats`.
-This will create a separate *pganalyze* account for Postgres and schedule statistics collection.
+This will create a separate *pganalyze* account for TimescaleDB and schedule statistics collection.
 The output is used in dashboards under *DB performance* folder.

 SQL commands